Adam Smith Fellowship

 Students who share an interest in the classical liberal tradition get financial support to work on a paper or dissertation chapter.
 They will receive a $3,000 stipend and travel expenses for two IHS seminars, the opportunity to present their work at academic seminars with other Summer Fellows, mentoring and critical comment on their project, and interaction with a community of scholars.

-IFES' Democracy Studies Fellowships award $5,000 annually to outstanding graduate students to conduct research in democracy development, election administration or civic participation in the political process.
+The International Foundation for Electoral Systems (IFES) Democracy Studies Fellowship program awards $5,000 annually to outstanding graduate students to conduct research in democracy development, election administration or civic participation in the political process.
 Fellows are based at IFES' F. Clifton White Applied Research Center for Democracy and Elections in Washington, D.C., for eight to ten weeks and must complete a paper for presentation to the public or IFES colleagues.
 At IFES, Fellows will have access to the expertise of IFES' regional and technical specialists, as well as IFES' internationally recognized collection of election-related materials.

 The IDRF program is committed to scholarship that advances knowledge about non-U.S. cultures and societies grounded in empirical and site-specific research (involving fieldwork, research in archival or manuscript collections, or quantitative data collection).
 The program promotes research that is both located in a specific discipline and geographical region and engaged with interdisciplinary and cross-regional perspectives.
 Fellowships will provide support for nine to twelve months of dissertation research.
 Fifty fellowships of approximately $20,000 each were awarded in 2007.